timsneath/z80/example/example.md

 ## `test_z80.dart`

 `zexlax` is a comprehensive test suite for validating the accuracy of a Z80 emulator, designed to run on any Z80 emulator.
-The emulator takes a long time to run (several hours on a Z80 processor clocked at 3.5MHz, several minutes on this emulator running on a modern processor).
+The test suite takes a long time to run (several hours on a Z80 processor clocked at 3.5MHz, several minutes on this emulator running on a modern processor).

 The Dart file loads the `zexlax` test suite and executes it, demonstrating how to use the emulator itself and showing how to poke values into memory.